Aya-114/football-by-the-numbers/README.md

-FIFA 21 Player Analysis
-Overview

-This project explores the FIFA 21 Complete Player Dataset, containing 18,944 players and 106 attributes, to uncover insights about player performance, talent distribution, and club value.
-The analysis was performed by our team, focusing on data cleaning, exploratory data analysis (EDA), and visualization.

-Goals

-The project aims to answer three main questions:

-Which countries produce the best players?

-How are age, potential, and market value related?

-Which clubs have the most valuable squads?

-Dataset

-Source: FIFA 21 Complete Player Dataset on Kaggle

-Size: 18,944 players × 106 columns

-Key columns include: age, overall, potential, value_eur, wage_eur, nationality, club_name, player_positions, pace, shooting, passing, etc.

-Data Cleaning & Wrangling

-The raw dataset required significant preprocessing:

-Converted value_eur and wage_eur from strings (e.g., "€120K") to numerical floats

-Handled missing values: some columns had ~16,000 missing values, others ~1,000; decisions were made to delete or impute depending on relevance

-Removed outliers in age and overall

-Standardized player positions and nationality names

-Detected and removed duplicate player records

-Exploratory Data Analysis (EDA)

-Top countries by player quality:

-Brazil, Czech Republic, Portugal, and Croatia led in average overall rating.

-Age, potential, and market value relationships:

-Younger players with high potential tend to have higher market values.

-Veteran players’ value depends on performance and market demand.

-Most valuable squads by club:

-Some famous clubs weren’t as valuable as expected.

-Lesser-known clubs sometimes dominated the total squad value rankings.

-Visualizations

-Bar charts: Top countries by average overall rating, Top clubs by total squad value

-Scatter plots: Age vs. potential, with overall as color and market value as size

-Correlation heatmaps: Showed relationships between age, overall, potential, value_eur, and wage_eur

-Key Insights

-Data can challenge common assumptions in football.

-Market value often favors younger players with high potential.

-Club popularity doesn’t always reflect squad value.

-Technologies Used

-Python: Pandas, NumPy, Matplotlib, Seaborn

-Jupyter Notebook for interactive analysis and visualizations
+FIFA 21 Players Data Analysis

+An exploratory data analysis (EDA) project using the FIFA 21 Complete Player Dataset to uncover insights about player performance, talent distribution, market value, and club squad strength.
+---
+📌 Project Overview

+This project analyzes 18,944 players and 106 attributes from the FIFA 21 dataset.
+Our team explored player performance trends, relationships between key features, and squad values across top clubs.
+---
+🧹 Data Cleaning & Wrangling

+Before analysis, the dataset required extensive preprocessing:

+✔ Missing Values

+Some columns contained 16,000+ missing values, others around 1,000.
+We evaluated whether to remove or impute them depending on column importance.

+✔ Converting Financial Data

+Converted value_eur and wage_eur from string formats like "€120K" or "€90M" into numerical float values for proper analysis.

+✔ Removing Outliers

+Outliers in Age and Overall Rating were detected and removed to improve the reliability of visualizations.

+✔ Standardizing Categories

+Unified position labels

+Standardized nation names

+✔ Removing Duplicate Players

+Identified and removed duplicate player records based on unique identifiers.

+📊 Key Questions Explored
+-
+1️⃣ Which countries produce the best players (based on Overall rating)?

+We grouped players by nationality and found the Top 10 countries by average overall rating.

+2️⃣ What is the relationship between Age, Potential, and Market Value?

+Using scatter plots & correlation matrices, we uncovered trends between development and player valuation.

+3️⃣ Which clubs have the most valuable squads?

+Aggregated player market values to rank clubs by total squad worth.

+📈 Visualizations Included

+Top 10 countries by average overall (Bar Chart)

+Age vs Potential with Market Value (Gradient Scatter Plot)

+Correlation Matrix of key variables (Heatmap)

+Top 10 most valuable squads (Bar Chart)

+All plots are available in the notebook.

+🛠 Technologies Used

+Python

+Pandas

+NumPy

+Matplotlib

+Seaborn

+Jupyter Notebook

+⭐ If you find this project useful, feel free to star the repo!